 NEW YORK, March 7 U.S. Treasuries yields rose to

-their highest levels in six weeks on Friday after job growth
+their highest levels in six weeks on Friday after jobs gains

-rose more than expected in February, which could ease fears of
+were stronger than expected in February, which could ease fears

-Reserve on track in reducing its monetary stimulus.
+Reserve on track to reduce its monetary stimulus.

 Employers added 175,000 jobs to their payrolls last month

 after creating 129,000 new positions in January, the Labor

 Department said on Friday.
 The unemployment rate, however, rose

 to 6.7 percent from a five-year low of 6.6 percent.